 A collateral mortgage is a type of mortgage that lets you borrow more than the mortgage amount if the value of the property rises.
 It means that you can borrow more without refinancing the loan.
 It’s an increasingly popular option and most lenders offer both conventional and collateral mortgages.

 A collateral mortgage requires the lender to register your home or property with a collateral charge.
 In most cases, this registration is done for a higher amount than the loan amount applied for.
 Once registered, you will be allowed to take money from your property whenever you need it without having to apply for refinancing.

 Borrowing more money is very easy because the funds are pre-approved.
 You will not be asked to pay any additional charges to access more money.
 That is the case with refinancing.
 This is one of the major reasons why so many people choose this type of mortgage.

 There are many parallels between this arrangement and a Home Equity Line of Credit (HELOC).
 With a HELOC, you are allowed to continue to borrow money against your property’s equity for as long as you don’t borrow more than the initial mortgage amount.
 With a collateral mortgage, however, you can borrow more than the original mortgage amount if your property’s value has increased.

 Collateral mortgages versus conventional mortgages

 The main difference between a collateral mortgage and a traditional mortgage is in the terms and conditions of the agreement.
-A collateral mortgage can agree to letting the borrower access more than the negoatiated amount.
+A collateral mortgage can agree to let the borrower access more than the negotiated amount.
 A conventional mortgage is only registered as the total borrowed amount.
 Another way to look at is that a collateral mortgage has a variable principal amount and a conventional mortgage has a fixed principal.